Documentation Index

 entrypoint | String | A sub-property of the config object, which is the path to your serverless function JavaScript file. |

 endpoint | Object | An object that defines a publicly accessible endpoint (without authentication), which requires Content Hub Enterprise.
-This object includes the following properties: path: The URL path for the public endpoint.method: the HTTP method for the endpoint (e.g., "POST", "GET").
+This object includes the following properties:

 |